 If things do not work out for your little one, you can alway try again in 6 months or a year -- or just wait until they are much older.

 Overall, allow your child to be a child.
 Modeling should never feel like a forced activity so be mindful of how your child reacts to having to go to castings or model bookings.

 If you wish to speak with me further on getting more in-depth coaching about the modeling industry, I would love to be your modeling coach.
-I coach aspiring models and their parents of all ages.
+I privately coach/mentor aspiring models and their parents of all ages.

 The ins and outs of avoiding agency scams

 Developing your child's modeling portfolio

 Knowing which agency is best suited for your child